jaskinkabir/obvault/data-comm/Transport and Internet Layer Data Headers.md

 		- Which IP version
 	- **IHL**: Internet Header Length
 		- Size of the header, **4 bits**
+		- Measured in 32-bit words (4 bytes)
+		- Minimum of 5 (header is minimum 20 bytes)
 	- **DS**: Differentiated Services
 		- **8 Bits**
 		- Type of service